Time to Learn: 20 Minutes

 This guide will teach you how to set up a button or email click as a goal in Google Analytics by using Google Tag Manager.
 So let’s get started!

-Before you start you will need top-level access to the following accounts:
+Before you start configuring your button click tracking, you will need top-level access to the following accounts:

 - Google Tag Manager